Competing abortion pill rulings sow broad alarm, confusion

 In his ruling, Kacsmaryk noted how some groups are undermining a state’s ability to regulate abortion.
 He specifically mentioned New York-based Mayday Health, a nonprofit that provides information on how to obtain the medication.

 Mayday Health’s executive director, Dr. Jennifer Lincoln, urged women to begin stockpiling mifepristone in case it is banned.
+She said pills can be obtained from international suppliers through the mail.

 “You can order them now and keep mifepristone like you would keep Tylenol.
 It has a shelf life of about two years,” said Lincoln, a Portland, Oregon, obstetrician and gynecologist.
-Those seeking the pills can get them from international suppliers through the mail, she said.

 About a million people every month visit the organization’s website.
-Following the Texas ruling, Lincoln said, the number of visitors has become even more brisk.
+Following the Texas ruling, Lincoln said, the number of visits has become even more brisk.

 “We know those numbers will climb when people see that safe healthcare is threatened,” she said.